Semicolonstartingtexts/conversationhubstandards/outline.md

 Administrative System Commands

-Designate… as…, Give my role of… to…, Undesignate… as…, Require… of…
+Designate… as…, Give my role of… to…, Undesignate… as…, Request… of…

 Interfacing System Commands

-Set a preferencing…, Set … initiation to/as…, Set … confirmation to…, Set ... abandon to/as..., Alias… as…, Clear … preferencings…, Clear … consent…
+Set a preferencing…, Set … initiation to/as…, Set … confirmation to…, Set... abandon to/as..., Alias… as…, Clear … preferencings…, Clear … consent for…

+Lobby-Bound System Commands

+Focus on…

+Zone-Bound System Commands

+Focus on..., Untrack…, Make a way..., Lose the way/ways...,

 Declaring System Commands

-Focus on..., Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…, Untrack…, Make a way..., Lose the way/ways...
+Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Unstack…, Unstack… and leave…

 Communication System Commands